WHU - Startseite | Logo

 Professor Miriam Müthel

 Professor Miriam Müthel holds the Chair of Organizational Behavior at WHU – Otto Beisheim School of Management.
 From 2014 to 2016, Professor Müthel was also a Network Fellow at the Safra Center for Ethics at Harvard University, as well as a Visiting Scholar at the Minda de Gunzburg Center for European Studies at Harvard University in the 2016/2017 academic year.
 Her research addresses the intersection of leadership, ethics, and international management.
 Among other topics, she works on corporate response strategies to misconduct, dealing with one’s own mistakes, and fostering positive cultures of error.
 Professor Müthel teaches the subjects Business Ethics, Ethical Leadership and Organizational Behavior in the BSc, MSc, and MBA programs at WHU.
-She also teaches the course “How to Create a Positive Error Culture” offered in the Executive Teaching programs at WHU.
+She also teaches the course “How to Create a Positive Error Culture” offered in the Executive Education programs at WHU.